SSV-embedded/RMG-OpenVPN/README.md

 ## Download and Run the Docker Container

-### Download the Docker Container

-        cd $HOME
-        curl -fsSL https://hub.docker.com/r/ssvembeddedde/ssv-openvpn-demo/main.tar.gz > ssv-openvpn-demo-main.tgz
-        tar -xzf ssv-openvpn-demo-main.tgz
-        cd ssv-openvpn-demo-main

 ### Run the Docker Container on a Public Server

       sudo docker run -d --rm --cap-add=NET_ADMIN \
+        -p 1194:1194 \
         -v openvpn-etc-vol:/etc/openvpn \
-        -p 1194:1194 \
-        --name=vpn-server vpn-micro &
+        --name=vpn-server ssvembeddedde/ssv-openvpn-demo:latest &

 ### Run the Docker Container on a Local Server
-If the server and the gateway run in a local network, or the server's public IP address is not automatically detected, then use the option `VPN_INTERNET_IP` to define the server's public IP address.
+If the server and the gateway run in a local network, or the server's public IP address is not automatically detected, then use the environment option `VPN_INTERNET_IP` to define the server's public IP address.

-If the server's public port is "NATed" and changed and/or not the default port 1194, then use the option `VPN_INTERNET_PORT` to manually define the server's public port.
+If the server's public port is "NATed" and changed and/or not the default port 1194, then use the environment option `VPN_INTERNET_PORT` to manually define the server's public port.
 For example:

       sudo docker run -d --rm --cap-add=NET_ADMIN \
+          -p 1701:1194 \
           -v openvpn-etc-vol:/etc/openvpn \
-        -p 1701:1194 \
           -e VPN_INTERNET_PORT="1701" \
           -e VPN_INTERNET_IP="192.168.33.1" \
-        --name=vpn-server vpn-micro &
+          --name=vpn-server ssvembeddedde/ssv-openvpn-demo:latest &

+In this example the external port 1701 is used and redirected to the internal Docker port 1194.
+The local IP address where the Docker host runs is 192.168.33.1 in the local network.

 [More available options are listed at the end of this document.](#options-for-the-docker-container)

+Check the running Docker container.

+      sudo docker ps

+This command should print an output like this:

+      CONTAINER ID  IMAGE                                  COMMAND    CREATED             STATUS             PORTS                                      NAMES
+      07d0ed720ad6  ssvembeddedde/ssv-openvpn-demo:latest  "vpn-cmd"  About a minute ago  Up About a minute  0.0.0.0:1194->1194/tcp, :::1194->1194/tcp  vpn-server

 ## Create and Download the VPN Client Configuration
 ### Create the VPN Configuration